Home >> History, Ideology & Science

 Sam Vaknin, Ph.D. - 4/27/2005

 Games and role-playing are as ancient as Mankind.
-Rome's state-sponsored lethal public games may have accounted for up to one fifth of its GDP.
+While many people think that modern games cost a lot when they look for video game price comparison, Rome's state-sponsored lethal public games may have accounted for up to one fifth of its GDP.
 They often lasted for months.
 Historical re-enactments, sports events, chess tournaments, are all manifestations of Man's insatiable desire to be someone else, somewhere else - and to learn from the experience.